simonmichael/hledger/MANUAL.md

 and they deposit it weeks later.

 When you don't care about this, just pick one date for your journal transaction; either will do.
-This means your hledger reports can be slightly out of step with reality (eg your daily bank balance.)

-When you need to model reality more accurately, you can write both dates, separated by an equals sign.
-By default, the first date is used in reports; to use the second one instead, run hledger with the `--effective` flag.
+But when you want to model reality more accurately (eg: to match your daily bank balance), write both dates, separated by an equals sign.
+Following ledger's convention, the *actual date* (or "bank date") goes on the left, and is used by default, the *effective date* (or "your date") goes on the right, and is used when the `--effective` flag is provided.
+Here are some mnemonics to prevent confusion:

-About the terminology: we follow c++ ledger's usage, calling these the *actual date* (on the left) and the *effective date* (on the right). hledger doesn't actually care what these terms mean, but here are some mnemonics to keep our usage consistent and prevent confusion:

 - ACTUAL=EFFECTIVE.
 The actual date is (by definition) the one on the left.
 A before E.
 - BANKDATE=MYDATE.
 You can usually think "actual is bank's, effective is mine".